Industrial and organizational psychology: Contingency-focused approaches

-Follower-focused approaches

-Follower-focused approaches look at the processes by which leaders motivate followers, and lead teams to achieve shared goals.
-Understandably, the area of leadership motivation draws heavily from the abundant research literature in the domain of motivation in IO psychology.
-Because leaders are held responsible for their followers' ability to achieve the organization's goals, their ability to motivate their followers is a critical factor of leadership effectiveness.
-Similarly, the area of team leadership draws heavily from the research on teams and team effectiveness in IO psychology.
-Because organizational employees are frequently structured in the form of teams, leaders need to be aware of the potential benefits and pitfalls of working in teams, how teams develop, how to satisfy team members' needs, and ultimately how to bring about team effectiveness and performance.

-An emerging area of IO research in the area of team leadership is in leading virtual teams, where people in the team are geographically distributed across various distances and sometimes even countries.
-While technological advances have enabled the leadership process to take place in such virtual contexts, they present new challenges for leaders as well, such as the need to use technology to build relationships with followers, and influencing followers when faced with limited (or no) face-to-face interaction.

 Organizational development

-IO psychologists are also concerned with organizational change.
-This effort, called organizational development (OD).
-Tools used to advance organization development include the survey feedback technique.
-The technique involves the periodic assessment (with surveys) of employee attitudes and feelings.
+I-O psychologists may also become involved with organizational change, a process which some call organizational development (OD).
+Tools used to advance organization development include the survey-feedback technique.
+The technique involves the periodic assessment (via surveys) of employee attitudes and feelings.
 The results are conveyed to organizational stakeholders, who may want to take the organization in a particular direction.
-Another tool is the team building technique.
-Because many if not most tasks within the organization are completed by small groups and/or teams, team building is important to organizational success.
-In order to enhance a team's morale and problem-solving skills, IO psychologists help the groups to build their self-confidence, group cohesiveness, and working effectiveness.
+Another tool is the team-building technique.
+Because many if not most tasks within an organization are completed by small groups and/or teams, team building can become important for organizational success.
+In order to enhance a team's morale and problem-solving skills, I-O psychologists help the groups to improve their self-confidence, group cohesiveness, and working effectiveness.

+Work–nonwork interface

+An important topic in I-O is the connection between people’s working and nonworking lives.
+Two concepts are particularly relevant.
+Work–family conflict is the incompatibility between the job and family life.
+Conflict can occur when stressful experiences in one domain spillover into the other, such as someone coming home in a bad mood after having a difficult day at work.
+It can also occur when there are time conflicts, such as having a work meeting at the same time as a child’s doctor’s appointment.

+Work–family enrichment (also called work–family facilitation) occurs when one domain provides benefits to the other.
+For example, a spouse might assist with a work task or a supervisor might offer assistance with a family problem.